howard-stearns/FairShare/README.md

 # FairShare Functional Straw-Person

-Synopsis: A working demonstration of FairShare functionality, as a step towards an MVP.
-The intent is to make the _operations_ concrete.
+> Synopsis: A working demonstration of FairShare functionality, as a step towards an MVP.
+>           The intent is to make the _operations_ concrete.
 (Not the look and feel.)
-Status: Available [here](index.html) with canned data, locally persistent across sessions, but without networking across devices.
+> Status: Available [here](app.html) with canned data, locally persistent across sessions, but without networking across devices.

+* auto-gen TOC:
+{:toc}

 ## Concept